Tailored untruths: How personalisation challenges LLM safeguards: Limitations

 Despite the scale and depth of our analysis, this study has several limitations that inform the scope and generalisability of our findings.
 We highlight these below to clarify where caution is warranted in interpretation and to guide future research directions.

 Our definition of personas--based on country, generation, and political orientation--captures broad demographic categories, but omits other potentially influential attributes such as gender, education level, and socioeconomic status.
 These dimensions may play a critical role in how disinformation is perceived and should be explored in future work to enhance demographic representativeness.
-It should be noted, however, that while broadly valid, birth year cutoffs and generational characteristics may vary across regions and cultural contexts \citep{generation_social_paper}, as can their interpretation by the various LLMs.
+It should be noted, however, that while broadly valid, birth year cutoffs and generational characteristics may vary across regions and cultural contexts \cite{generation_social_paper}, as can their interpretation by the various LLMs.
 Additionally, there may be overlaps and transitional periods between adjacent generations, where individuals share traits of both.
+Lastly, the left-right political spectrum and generation cohorts may carry different connotations across the six countries studied, and these labels may also be interpreted differently by the LLMs across country-language contexts.
+This is itself a likely contributor to the variation in personalisation scores observed across countries.

 Both human annotation and automated classification of personalisation involve subjective judgments, especially when distinguishing fine-grained differences in tone or demographic targeting.
 While we used adjudication and inter-annotator agreement metrics to reduce ambiguity, some interpretive variability remains.
+Behaviour classification showed strong inter-annotator agreement across all languages ($\kappa$ = 0.54-0.77), confirming that annotators could reliably distinguish refusals, disclaimers, and jailbreaks.
+Personalisation assessment showed more variation, with lower $\kappa$ observed in particular for Hindi generation and Russian political orientation.
+This may be caused by annotators not fully sharing the cultural context of the target personas.
+While we used adjudication and inter-annotator agreement metrics to reduce ambiguity, some interpretive variability remains.
 To enable large-scale analysis across over 1.6 million texts, we followed prior work in adopting automated pipelines.
 These were carefully validated against a human-annotated benchmark and refined using tailored prompts and multiple classification models, but some classification noise is likely to persist--particularly in borderline cases.
+In addition, the LIWC-based linguistic analysis in Section~\ref{sec:personalised_disinfo} covers English-language outputs only, which represent about 32.5\% of the dataset, so those specific linguistic findings may not generalise to the Russian, Portuguese, and Hindi outputs.